mifi/ezshare/README.md

 ## Supported platforms
 - The web client with all operating systems that have a modern browser. iOS, Android, Mac, Windows, ++
 - The command line application works on all major desktop OS (Mac, Windows, Linux)

-## TODO
-- Improve name of uploaded file (include parts of original name)
-- Allow select multiple files to download as zip

 ## See also:
 - https://github.com/claudiodangelis/qr-filetransfer